top of page

 When does a person's life begin?

-The question of when a person’s life begins is deeply complex.
-To approach this question, we first need to clarify what we mean by "person."
-Three definitions of person you may have heard before are “human being,” “human organism,” and “human organism with the ability to think thoughts and feel emotions.”
-In casual conversation, does it matter which of these definitions of person you use?
-Not really.
-But in formal conversation, where details are important, does it matter which definition of person you use?
-Absolutely.
+The question of when a person’s life begins is logically, biologically, and philosophically complex.
+To approach this question, we first must to clarify what we mean by "person."
+Three definitions of person you may have heard before are “human being,” “human organism,” and “human organism with a mind."
+In casual conversation, the choice of definition may not be crucial; however, in formal conversation where people's well-being and freedom are at stake, it is essential to use the most accurate definition.

 If you heard, “Aunt Sue is a human being.
 She deserves to be treated with respect,” you’d probably nod along in agreement.
 In casual conversation, emphasizing that someone is a “human being” is a way to highlight their importance.
 But is “human being” a good formal definition of person?
 Surprisingly, no. When we apply logical syllogism to this definition, we uncover a problem: all living human cells, from skin cells to muscle cells to bone cells, etcetera, are technically “human beings.”
 Using the definition “human being” produces the technical result that a single human skin cell deserves the same respect as Aunt Sue.